Explore the 2026 Michigan Secretary of State race, featuring candidates, their backgrounds, and key election details as voters prepare for November.

 Issues, positions, and candidates can change as the race develops.
 Michigan Women will continue tracking the race and sharing updates.

-The Michigan Democratic Party will hold its endorsement convention on April 19, 2026, in Detroit, where party members will vote to back a candidate for Secretary of State from the three-person field of Garlin Gilchrist, Barb Byrum, and Suzanna Shkreli.
+The Michigan Democratic Party held its endorsement convention on April 19, 2026, in Detroit, where party members voted to back Garlin Gilchrist for Secretary of State ahead of the November General Election.

 |